plone/training/docs/volto-light-theme/adding-installing-new-block.md

     "@kitconcept/volto-introduction-block",
     "@kitconcept/volto-separator-block",
     "@kitconcept/volto-slider-block",
-    "@kitconcept/volto-light-theme",
+    "@plone-collective/volto-relateditems-block",
-    "@plone-collective/volto-relateditems-block"
+    "@kitconcept/volto-light-theme"
   ],
 ```

   That's it!
-Your project should now be using @plone-collective/volto-relateditems-block which shows the relateditems as link for this content.
+Your project should now be using @plone-collective/volto-relateditems-block, which shows related items for the content as a list of links.